Thursday 21st Nov 2019

 Engaging with your people at a deeper emotional level, not just a logical level and understanding the WHY from their perspective will give you knowledge of their motivational triggers.

 One of the keys for creating a motivational and energising environment for your people is to understand clearly their personal goals and how work can be one of the vehicles to help them achieve those goals.

 The moment you help create the bridge in their mind – the link between their personal goals and business goals – self-motivation kicks in.

 Let me share a story.

 One of my clients was so excited by this idea he sat down individually with all his people to understand what they wanted to achieve, why they wanted to achieve it, and how working with him, he could help them achieve it.
 (Remember the triangle).

-One of his team wanted to earn a £10,000 bonus in order to take his wife and two children to DisneyWorld (his motivational trigger). but here’s the important part…it’s not the money that is the critical factor, it’s what the money allows them to do in their lives.
+One of his team wanted to earn a £10,000 bonus to take his wife and two children to DisneyWorld (his motivational trigger).
+But here’s the important part, it’s not the money that is the critical factor, it’s what the money allows them to do in their lives.

 Do you know your people’s motivational triggers?

 Ask the right questions, and you’ll find out what they are.